 Equity Incentives.
-The Company utilizes stock options granted under the Company's 1997 Omnibus Stock Plan of C3, Inc., which is administered by the Compensation Committee, to align shareholder and management interests by giving executive officers a substantial economic stake in the long-term appreciation of the Company's stock.
+The Company utilizes stock options, and beginning in 2006 restricted stock awards, granted under the Company's 1997 Omnibus Stock Plan of C3, Inc., which is administered by the Compensation Committee, to align shareholder and management interests by giving executive officers a substantial economic stake in the long-term appreciation of the Company's stock.
 Since the Company's initial public offering in 1997, all options granted under the plan have been awarded with exercise prices equal to or greater than the market value of the underlying stock on the grant date.
-Generally, option grants are awarded with a ten-year term and are subject to vesting over three years, except for options issued pursuant to the Company's 2001 Executive Compensation Plan, as amended, which vest immediately.
+Generally, non-executive employee option grants are awarded with a ten-year term and are subject to vesting over three years.
+Options issued pursuant to the Company's Executive Compensation Plan through 2004 vested immediately.
+Options issued pursuant to the Company's 2005 Executive Compensation Plan have a five year term and vest at the end of three years.
 The Company currently has no plans to award additional options under the 1996 Stock Option Plan of C3, Inc.